 Student Services (Guidance)

-Guidance and counselling services for Timmins High provides students with counselling and support in educational choices, career goals, and personal concerns.
-In addition, Student Services (Guidance) acts in a consultative and supportive role to parents and staff.
+Guidance and counselling services at Timmins High serve students by providing them with counselling and support in educational choices, career goals, and personal concerns.
+In addition, Student Services acts in a consultative and supportive role to parents and staff.

 Other Guidance Services